-I’ve written about my deep love for shelf camis (an article of clothing I once loathed) for new moms many times on this blog, but seriously if you’re a nursing mother, go buy 5.
-They are perfect for layering under things and slipping a strap down to nurse since you can put any shirt on top and just lift to feed while still being totally covered.
-The Gillian O’Malley ones form Target are my favorite.
+Seriously, if you’re a nursing mother, go buy 5.
+They are perfect for layering under things and slipping a strap down to nurse.
+You can put any shirt on top and just lift to feed while still being totally covered.

-99% of the time you’ll find me in a came and a looser v-neck because it’s the easiest thing on the planet to nurse in without going out and buying a full set of clothes specific to nursing.
-I like these one’s from Target because they’re made well but also are cheap, so when I don’t feel bad when I inevitably need to buy a new white one once a month.
-Oops.
+99% of the time you’ll find me in a cami and a looser v-neck.
+It’s the easiest thing on the planet to nurse in without going out and buying a full set of clothes specific to nursing.

 A nursing bra that YOU like and find comfortable is so important.
-With Ryan, I wore sports bra type ones since I was deathly afraid of plugged ducts (got mastitis twice anyway, so who knows) and read underwire causes them.
-This time, I was tired of having unsupported boobs (It’s been 2 years.) so I got this lightly lined one and went back 2 days late for another.
-They’re cheap, super comfortable, and I haven’t had anymore plugged ducts than normal – I get a lot of them regardless since I sleep on my stomach.
+With Ryan, I wore sports bra type ones.
+With Owen, I got this lightly lined one and went back 2 days late for another.

 A backup top